gitlabhq/gitlabhq/doc/ci/examples/end-to-end-testing-webdriverio/index.md

 The simple test shown above
 can already give us a lot of confidence if it passes: we know our deployment has succeeded, that the elements are visible on the page and that actual browsers can interact with it, and that routing works as expected.
-And all that in just ten lines with gratituous whitespace!
+And all that in just 10 lines with gratituous whitespace!
 Add to that succeeding unit tests and a successfully completed pipeline, and you can be fairly confident that the dependency upgrade did not break anything without even having to look at your website.